A foreign individual (“Investor”) is interested in operating a bar in Vientiane, Lao PDR.

 Minimum Registered Capital

-Previously, a company that had one or more foreign investors was required to have a minimum registered capital of LAK 1 billion (approximately USD 100,000).
-Thus, the Investor registered such capital at the time of the company incorporation.
-However, we understand that such a requirement has been abolished since 2019 and, currently, there is no minimum registered capital requirement for a foreign-owned company operating a bar.
+Previously, companies with one or more foreign shareholders were required to have a minimum registered capital of LAK 1 billion (approximately USD 100,000 at the time).
+In line with this requirement, the Investor registered this amount at the time of company incorporation.